Why I'm an optimist

 Codifiable and non-codifiable knowledge also resides in the heads of people.
 The article “Importing knowledge” looks at the migration of people with specialized knowledge to argue being around people with expertise helps that expertise spread into new minds.

-Proximity seems to be an important way that people share information with each other.
-The article “Urban social infrastructure and innovation” looks at some suggestive evidence that cities with more places for people to socially mix leads to more sharing of ideas from residents of cities.
-And the article “Innovation at the office” finds evidence for super local knowledge sharing at the level of individual buildings.
+Proximity seems to be an important way that people share information with each other. the article “Innovation at the office” finds evidence for super local knowledge sharing at the level of individual buildings, while the article “Local learning” looks at articles showing how academics seem more likely to learn about new ideas from local colleagues.
+More broadly, the article “Urban social infrastructure and innovation” looks at some suggestive evidence that cities with more places for people to socially mix leads to more sharing of ideas from residents of cities.

 For all three reasons, it’s traditionally been easier to learn about new ideas and new research by living in a city, especially a city packed with other experts.
 It’s not just that you can meet up with the relevant expert on a topic and ask them technical questions as the need arises.
 Perhaps much more important is that a lot of our most important learning comes from our social network, and close physical proximity with lots of people helps us build really high quality networks (from an innovation perspective).